Create stream

 Producer-SeqheaderstringProducer sequence number (must accompany Producer-Id).

 bodybodybinaryOptional initial payload.
 If provided, becomes the first entry in the stream.
-Ignored when Stream-Forked-From is set (the forked prefix becomes the initial payload instead).

 Response